-Crassula perfoliata is an attractive, summer-flowering succulent with grayish-green, sickle-shaped leaves often with red markings.
+Crassula perfoliata is an attractive sparingly branched succulent with erect branches and grayish-green, sickle-shaped leaves often with red markings.
 It grows up to 5 feet (1.5 m) tall.
 Branches are succulent, becoming woody in age.
 Leaves are lanceolate to triangular, up to 6 inches (15 cm) long, and up to 1.6 inches (4 cm) wide.
 The older leaves are persistent on the branches.
-Many small flowers are densely arranged in a rounded to flat-topped inflorescence borne on an elongated peduncle up to 4 inches (10 cm) tall peduncle.
+Many small flowers are densely arranged in a rounded to flat-topped inflorescence borne on an elongated, up to 4 inches (10 cm) tall peduncle.
 They are small, tubular, vary in color from white to pink and scarlet, and appear from spring to mid-summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).